calremmel/calremmel.github.io/content/posts/fraud-unbalanced-classes.md

 For over-sampling techniques, given that our cases of fraud are similar enough to each other that KNN might produce good representative data, **SMOTE** could also produce good results.
 If our fraud cases were more spread out, creating synthetic data using KNN could produce wildly unrepresentative noise, throwing the model off.

 If there is a situation where **ROS** would be preferable to both RUS and SMOTE, I'm not sure what that is!
-Training the model on duplicate data is a huge drawback, and could lead to serious overfitting on very specific datapoints.
+Training the model on duplicate data is a huge drawback, and could lead to serious overfitting on very specific data points.

 In our case, as both **RUS** and **SMOTE** are solid options, we will try them both.